The 8th edition of the “Sud de sciences” festival, December 2–7, 2025: experience science in a whole new way in Montpellier

 9:30 a.m. – 12:00 p.m.

-Interactive lecture titled “What Is Scientific Evidence?” by Frédéric Feu (CIST), as part of the regional project “Science or Misinformation?”
+Interactive lecture titled “What Is Scientific Evidence?” by Frédéric Feu (CIST), as part of the regional project “Science or Fake News?”

 1:30 p.m. – 5:30 p.m.

-Reservations are recommended for the morning: here and for the afternoon: here
+Reservations are recommended in the morning: here, and in the afternoon: here

 Held throughout the year at partner schools, by registration, featuring documentaries tailored to elementary, middle, and high school levels.